devadalberto/dotfiles/README.md

 ## tl;dr => I want to run this right now

-1. Press **"Windows-key + R"** on your keyboard.

-2. This will open the Run dialog box.

-3. Type 'PowerShell' and press Enter.
+1. Run powershell as administrator (do NOT use 'Powershell 7')

-4. Run below script.
+2. Run below scripts (one at a time)

 ```powershell
 # Checking permissions and setting execution policy and repository for Powershell